 - d.
 Remove the panel front cover. - e.
-Remove and discard the circular knockout located in the top-right section of the panel.
-(This hole will be used for connection of the supplied radio antenna). - f.
-Connect the supplied 5" (12.7 cm) antenna cable to the radio, by passing the connector through the hole on the back of the mounting bracket to the communicator board.
-Push the antenna connector firmly into the socket on the cellular radio.
-(See Figure 3). - 2.
+Remove and discard the circular knockout located in the top-right section of the panel. - 2.
 Install the Communicator into the panel: - a.
-Attach one end of the PC-LINK cable to the panel PC-LINK header on the panel (red wire goes on Pin 1 of the panel PC-LINK header). - b.
+Attach one end of the PC-LINK cable to the PCLINK_2 header on the panel (red wire goes on the right-hand pin of the panel PCLINK_2 header (see Figure 3)). - b.
 Insert the assembled communicator into the panel.